olincollege/boba-blast/README.md

 * `main.py`: Run this to play the game!
 * `constants.py`:

 The `/images` folder houses files used for graphics.
+The `/audio` folder houses files used for sounds.
+Both paths are somewhat hard-coded, meaning that the specific files **must** be in **those** folders.
+If you're downloading straight from the repo, you shouldn't run into any issues.